 However, if you apply the same logic to liquids, keep in mind that you will not have these pockets of air space.
 So be extra careful with liquids.

-- If you plan on leaving more than one mason jar in your freezer, then it would be a good idea to label them.
+- If you plan to leave more than one mason jar in your freezer, it would be a good idea to label them.
 We recommend you use washi masking tape and a permanent marker, making the perfect glass freezer container.
+Make sure to include what the contents are as well as the date of preparation.

 - When thawing your frozen food or liquids, make sure to distinguish one from the other.
-You can simply shake fruits for example, but liquids we suggest to let them de-freeze slowly outside of your freezer.
-In either way, it would be best to take the frozen jar from the freezer and let it unfreeze gradually.
-First, in your refrigerator for a few hours, and then at room temperature if still necessary.
+You can simply shake fruits, for example; but for liquids, we suggest letting them defrost slowly outside of your freezer.
+Either way, it would be best to take the frozen jar from the freezer and let it defrost gradually.
+First, in your refrigerator for a few hours, and then at room temperature if necessary.

-Whether you have a mason jar with shoulders or straight side jars, you can do a lot of your food storage with these glass jars.
+Whether you want to freeze broth, whole fruits, or soup, you can do a lot of your food storage with these glass jars.

 There’s a reason they are one of the most famous Zero Waste Swaps promoted.

-As long as you know how your freezer works and how to freeze your jars, then you’ll be fine.
+As long as you know how your freezer works and how to freeze your jars, then you should be able to avoid broken glass just fine.
+Remember, jar breakage isn’t normal.
+There’s a right way to freezing your mason jars to avoid any accidents.

 CO-Founder @ Puratium.
 Lover of Belgian Beer 🍺, and debating endlessly over 🏀.
 That being said, actively doing my part for the 🌍.